The Eastwood TIG 200 AC/DC welder offers a great set of features for many small to medium-sized shops, at an affordable price.

-In fact, those new to TIG welding often say they are surprised to see how good a bead they create using the TIG 200 AC/DC.
+Those new to TIG welding often say they are surprised to see how nice a bead they create using the TIG 200 AC/DC.
 That includes aluminum, too.
 So, this machine is a good first TIG welder for newcomers.

-Another interesting repeated comment for those who are interested in this welder, the duty cycle is not overstated.
-Multiple users note how surprised they are to have never tripped the duty cycle of the machine.
+Another interesting often repeated comment from users, the duty cycle is not overstated.
+Many welders note how surprised they are to have never tripped the duty cycle of the machine.

 Alternatives to Consider

 If you know you’ll have access to a 240v power supply, then it’s worth considering the digital version, the TIG 200 Digital AC/DC.